Le château de Portes

 In our opinion (subjective ratings out of 3)

-Perched at an altitude of almost 300 metres, Lussan keeps one eye on Mont Ventoux and the other on Mont Bouquet.
-This beautiful Languedoc village overlooks a Provençal-style countryside dotted with scrubland.
-Olive trees, savory, oak trees and grasses create a breathtaking panorama.
+Perched at an altitude of almost 300 metres, Lussan looks out over Mont Ventoux on one side and Mont Bouquet on the other.
+This beautiful Languedoc village overlooks a countryside with Provençal touches of garrigue, where olive trees, savory, oaks and grasses shape the landscape.

-Venture into the maze of narrow streets to admire the small squares and beautiful stone houses adorned with laurels, cypresses and umbrella pines.
-Then follow the ramparts and the walkway that surrounds the town.
+Wander through the maze of narrow streets to admire the little squares and the beautiful stone houses adorned with laurel, cypress or umbrella pines.
+Then follow the ramparts and the parapet walk that encircle the town.

-We love to combine a visit to this charming village with a trip to Mont Bouquet for its 360° panorama of Mont Ventoux to the east and the Cévennes to the west.
+We love combining a visit to this charming village with a trip up Mont Bouquet for its 360° panorama of Mont Ventoux to the east and the Cévennes to the west.

 Castanet Castle